-2.1 Where in this Deed reference is made to clause, paragraph, schedule or recital such reference (unless the context otherwise requires) is a reference to a clause paragraph schedule or recital in this Deed. ( )

-- 2.2 Words importing the singular meaning where the context so admits include the plural meaning and vice versa. - 2.3 Headings appearing in this Deed are for ease of reference only and shall not affect the construction of this Deed. - 2.4 Words of the masculine gender include the feminine and neuter genders and words denoting actual persons include companies, corporations and firms and all such words shall be construed interchangeable in that manner. - 2.5 Wherever there is more than one person named as a party and where more than one party undertakes an obligation all their obligations can be enforced against all of them jointly and against each individually unless there is an express provision otherwise. - 2.6 Any reference to an Act of Parliament shall include any modification, extension or re-enactment of that Act for the time being in force and shall include all instruments, orders, plans regulations, permissions and directions for the time being made, issued or given under that Act or deriving validity from it. - 2.7 References to any party to this Deed shall include the successors in title to that party and to any deriving title through or under that party and in the case of the Council the successors to their respective statutory functions. - 2.8 Save in respect of the Planning Permission (which at all times shall prevail) in the event of any conflict between the terms, conditions and provisions of this Deed and any document annexed hereto or referred to herein, the terms, conditions and provisions of this Deed will prevail.
+- 2.1 Where in this Deed reference is made to clause, paragraph, schedule or recital such reference (unless stated otherwise) is a reference to a clause, paragraph, schedule or recital in this Deed. - 2.2 Words importing the singular where the context so admits include the plural and vice versa. - 2.3 Headings appearing in this Deed are for ease of reference only and shall not affect the construction of this Deed. - 2.4 Words of the masculine gender include the feminine and neuter genders and words denoting actual persons include companies, corporations and firms and all such words shall be construed interchangeably in that manner. - 2.5 Wherever there is more than one person named as a party and where more than one party undertakes an obligation all their obligations can be enforced against all of them jointly and against each individually unless

-- 2.9 The Interpretation Act 1978 shall apply to this Deed. - 2.10 All Parts Schedules and Annexes attached to this Deed are to be read as if the same were incorporated into the main body of the Deed.
+- 2.6 References to any party to this Deed shall include the successors in title to that party and to any deriving title through or under that party and in the case of the Council the successors to their respective statutory functions. - 2.7 Save in respect of the Planning Permission (which at all times shall prevail) in the event of any conflict between the terms, conditions and provisions of this Deed and any document annexed hereto or referred to herein, the terms, conditions and provisions of this Deed shall prevail. - 2.8 The Interpretation Act 1978 shall apply to this Deed. - 2.9 The Schedules and Annexes attached to this Deed are to be read as if the same were incorporated into the main body of the Deed. - 2.10 References in this Deed to floorspace measurements are to Gross External Floor areas unless stated otherwise.